nikita-kazakov/nikita-kazakov.github.io/_posts/2019-12-13-drop-big-rocks-in-the-jar-first.md

 Unless you specifically block out time for rocks, the day will get filled with sand and some pebbles.
 By the time it&#8217;s 9pm, willpower is gone and rocks don&#8217;t stand a chance that day.

-However if you block out time for rocks before the day starts, you&#8217;ll notice that sand will shift around the rocks.
+If you block chunks of time for rocks before the day starts, you&#8217;ll notice that sand will shift around the rocks.
 Even some pebbles will start to shift around the rocks.

 Try shaking a jar with all three and you&#8217;ll see sand and pebbles shift and settle AROUND the rocks.